jorgemanrubia/forceps/README.md

 #### Reuse models

-Sometimes you don't want to have a given remote model cloned locally.
-Instead, what you want is to reuse an object that already exists in your database.
+Sometimes you don't want to clone an object.
+Instead, you want to use one that already exists in your database.

 For example: